Introduction to Design

 You'll undertake a period of self-directed and individually-negotiated research on a subject related to the contextual and/or theoretical concerns of your discipline/chosen area of practice.

 This course offers the opportunity to study abroad for part of your second year.
 To find out more about studying abroad as part of your course please see the Study Abroad section:

 Fashion at UCA Epsom enjoys excellent relationships with a range of household name fashion brands, and our students work with these companies year after year.
-You'll especially benefit from our strong industry links in Year 2, where you'll secure your own work placement.
+You'll especially benefit from our strong industry links in the second year, where you'll secure your own work placement.
 You'll also receive the opportunity to work on live project briefs set by leading fashion companies such as Red or Dead, Warehouse and Ralph Lauren, as well as enter competitions with them throughout your degree.

 Our industry connections include:

 - Alexander McQueen

 - Hardy Amies